 Antoine Maisons, Biomechanical Research and Development at Zhor-Tech

-I also did a six-month internship at Zodiac Seat France, I was working on a project on an intermediate class between business and first class.
+I also did a six-month internship at Zodiac Seat France.
+I was working on a project on an intermediate class between business and first class.
 I became a design engineer later, and supervised the design team.
-I had a global vision of the project and I acted proactively on the design choices for the design, on the requests of the aircraft manufacturer.
+I had a global vision of the project and I acted proactively on the design choices for the design, on the requests from the aircraft manufacturer.

-I did a very mechanically oriented course but I am passionate about biology.
+I took a very mechanically oriented course, but I am passionate about biology.
 It’s something I do in my spare time.
 Nature has always interested me.
 At the end of this internship, I wondered what I wanted to do with my life.
 I told myself that I had to do a job related to my passion.

 So I decided to do a master’s degree in biomechanics in Lyon to apply everything I learned during my studies in mechanical engineering to the science of the human body or to the science of life.